8 Spruce: Lower stories

 The entrance for the residential lobby on the west side of the building includes a porte cochere, a covered entrance for vehicles.
 Inside the lobby is a curved reception desk and furniture that mirror the building's curved design.
 To the right of the main entrance are the mailroom and concierge service area.

 The fifth floor of the building includes a 21692 ft2 space meant for New York Downtown Hospital.
 The building originally also allocated 25000 sqft of parking below ground for the hospital.
 As of 2016, the basement space is a commercially-operated valet parking garage.

 Spruce Street School, P.S.
 397, is a public school located on the first 4 floors of the skyscraper serving 440 students from pre-K to eighth grade.
 The exterior is made of reddish-tan brick.
 On the fourth floor is a 5000 ft2 terrace used as an outdoor play area for the kids.
 The city suggested adding four floors for the school due to a shortage of schools in the area.
 To make this happen, the city offered financing through Liberty Bonds.
-Forest City Rather hired Swanke Hayden Connell Architects to design the 100000 ft2 school.
+Forest City hired Swanke Hayden Connell Architects to design the 100000 ft2 school.
 After completion in September 2011, the city took over ownership and operation of the school.

 Street-level retail, totaling approximately 1300 to 2500 ft2, is included in the building.